Cats

 Here’s a joke:

-Most of the dogs are loyal to their masters, but most of the masters are loyal to their cats.
-Between cats and dogs, loyalty is the real question.
+Most dogs are loyal to their masters, but most masters are loyal to their cats.

-In this blog post we are going to answer the long forgone question; are cats loyal?
-And if they are, are they as loyal as dogs?
+In this blog post, we will answer the long-forgone question; are cats loyal?
+And if yes, are they as loyal as dogs?

 Are Cats Loyal?
 Maybe!

 The problem starts with the comparison.
 Do you remember that famous book: “Men are from Mars Women are from Venus”?
-Same is the problem with cats and dogs; they are not the same.
+The same is the problem with cats and dogs; their natures diverge.

 The problem lies in how different cats and dogs are.
-Here are a few important points for you to consider:
+Take note of these pivotal aspects:

-• The dog belongs to Canidae family of animals.
-Under this family come all kinds of dogs, wolves, coyote and similar animals.
+• The dog belongs to the Canidae family of animals.
+Under this family come all kinds of dogs, wolves, coyotes, and similar animals.

-• This means that when a dog befriends a bigger animal or a human being, his psychology makes him believe that that human is alpha and he must obey that human.
-On the contrary, when a cat is adopted by a human, she takes them like a friend.
-She takes care of them, she can be found worried for them, she may even move the mountains to bring help; but she does not get into a master-slave relationship.
+• This means that when a dog befriends a bigger animal or a human being, their psychology makes them believe that that human is alpha and must be obeyed.
+On the contrary, when a cat is adopted by a human, they consider their human as a friend.
+The cat displays care, concern, and a willingness to go to great lengths for their well-being.
+However, a master-slave dynamic doesn’t establish.

 Researcher Explains Why Cats May Like Their Owners as Much as Dogs